raoani/pythondataanalysis/IPLAnalysis/README.md

 ![analysis_3](https://github.com/raoani/pythondataanalysis/blob/master/IPLAnalysis/Output/V%20Kohli/analysis_3.jpg)

+## Analysis 4

-4. ## Calculate the WINRATE in percentage of a particular team in all seasons when they have scored above a certain score?
+### Calculate the WINRATE in percentage of a particular team in all seasons when they have scored above a certain score?

 	Execute analysis_4.py as follows,